 Through His death and resurrection from the dead and by the coming of the Holy Spirit, the Lintho tse ncha ba hlahile.

-Ka ho tsoaloa bocha ho Kreste, the flesh of the old man died and the spirit was raised from the dead by the power of the Holy Spirit.
-The new man was born by Metsi and Spirit and was no longer a son of the devil but had become a son of God.
+The new man was born by Metsi and Spirit and was no longer a son of the devil.
+But the new creation had become a son of God.

-Man was reconciled in Jesus Christ with the Father and had received His Holy Spirit.
-Man didn’t belong to the world but to the Kingdom of God.
+The new creation was reconciled in Jesus Christ with the Father and received His Holy Spirit.

-Kamora matsatsi ao, Saith Morena, Ke tla kenya molao oa ka lithong tsa bona tse ka hare, mme o e ngole dipelong tsa bona; mme e tla ba Modimo wa bona, 'me e tla ba sechaba sa ka (Jeremia 31:33)
+Kamora matsatsi ao, Saith Morena, Ke tla kenya molao oa ka lithong tsa bona tse ka hare, mme o e ngole dipelong tsa bona; mme e tla ba Modimo wa bona, 'me e tla ba sechaba sa ka

-Ka ho ba le kamano ea Moea o Halalelang, God’s will and His nature live in the heart of the new creation.
+God’s will and His nature live in the heart of the new creation through the abiding of the Holy Spirit.

 The conviction of sin by the Holy Spirit